Daughter and mother hugging.

 en español

-This website offers information about Alzheimer’s disease and resources that can help.
-Learn the warning signs of Alzheimer’s disease.
-Start a conversation with your loved one if you start to notice changes in memory.
-The earlier you begin talking about it, the better you can prepare and respond to the changes that may come.
+This website offers information about Alzheimer’s disease and related dementias (ADRD) and resources that can help.
+Learn the warning signs and start a conversation with your loved one if you start to notice changes that may be related to dementia.
+The earlier you begin the conversation, the better you can prepare and respond to the changes that may come.

 Alzheimer's disease is a major public health issue in Texas.
-An estimated 6.7 million Americans of all ages are living with Alzheimer's disease in 2023.1 In 2020, approximately 400,000 Texans age 65 and older were living with Alzheimer’s.1 Without a cure or a way to slow or prevent it, the number of Americans age 65 and older with Alzheimer's disease is projected to reach 13.8 million people by 2060.1
+An estimated 6.9 million Americans age 65 and older are living with Alzheimer's in 2024.
+In 2020, approximately 459,300 Texans age 65 and older are living with Alzheimer’s.
+Without a cure or a way to slow or prevent it, the number of Americans age 65 and older with Alzheimer's disease is projected to reach 12.7 million people by 2050.

 A Family's Guide to Alzheimer's Booklet can be downloaded in (English) and (Spanish), and print versions are available on the Pinnacle System (registration is required)